bokand/RenderingIndependentScrollOffsets/README.md

 ### Compatibility

 Given that Chrome and Firefox already expose non-integer offsets to the web, the risk of opening it up to full floating-point precision should be low.
 This change just means that a wider range of floating-point numbers are available.
-Any bugs would likely already be hit on devices with a specific `devicePixelRatio`.
+Any bugs would likely already have been hit on devices with a specific `devicePixelRatio`.
 The risk is that these are rare today but could become common if this were changed.

-It's also possible pages are using this behavior to detect the zoom level and this would be broken.
-Given that information is easily available in `window.devicePixelRatio` and this isn't interoperate this shouldn't be a concern.
+It's also possible pages are using this behavior to detect the zoom level or screen density and this would be broken.
+Given that information is easily available in `window.devicePixelRatio` and this technique isn't interoperate this shouldn't be a concern.